rockychen-dpaw/nginx-log-archiver/README.md

 # Nginx access log archiver

-This project contains utilities for archiving the department's preserved Nginx access logs in the [Parquet](https://parquet.apache.org/) column-oriented data file format for efficient storage.
+This project contains a utility for archiving the department's preserved Nginx access logs in the [Parquet](https://parquet.apache.org/) column-oriented data file format for efficient storage.

 A number of OSS libraries exist for interacting with Parquet storage; this project makes use of PyArrow: